Sorry, you need to enable JavaScript to visit this website.

 Existence of a National Strategy

 There is currently no national strategy for youth volunteering in Ireland.
-However, there is a National Volunteering Strategy 2021-2025 that targets the general population including young people.
+However, there is a National Volunteering Strategy 2021-2025 which targets the general population including young people.
 It is Irelands first volunteering strategy.
 The Department of Rural and Community Development published the Strategy in December 2020 and it will run until 2025.

 Other key policy documents in the area of volunteering are: